 Stages of the Contract Management Process

 The contract management process is a complicated workflow that often involves multiple teams and dozens of employees.
 The larger a company is, the more complex the contract management process can become.
 By breaking it down into individual stages, businesses can get a better sense of opportunities to improve the efficiency of the flow of documents across an organization.
-Below are the individual stages that make up the contract management process:
+Below are the individual stages that make up an effective contract management process:

 The contract management process starts when a business has a need to enter into a legal agreement with a third party (e.g. customer, vendor, employee, government service, or property owner).
 The two parties will often negotiate whose paper will be used to draft an initial version of the contract.